4 Decades Of Seascapes From A Color Photography Innovator

 A year later, Gruyaert joined Magnum Photos, a photographic cooperative with a documentary and journalism bent.
 Some of his new colleagues were skeptical of him due to his fixation on color.

 This obsession with color has become his legacy.
-Gruyaert is described as "a pioneer in European color photography" about the photographer; a colleague at Magnum, Raymond Depardon, said in the documentary that Gruyaert "thinks and frames in color."
+Gruyaert is described as "a pioneer in European color photography"in a recent documentary about the photographer; a colleague at Magnum, Raymond Depardon, said in the documentary that Gruyaert "thinks and frames in color."

 NPR asked Gruyaert which photo in Edges has a particularly special meaning to him.